zhiweil/koordinates-base/README.md

 The following methods will download initial dataset from cloud (AWS S3) to a local folder "./datasets" only if it is not found in the folder.
 The methods read the downloaded dataset by streaming and in batches to keep the memory usage low.

+**Recommendations:**

+- The processing of the initial dataset is time-consuming and you'll need to do it once, so please run this on a local PC other than cloud.
+- Download the dataset file manually and put it under folder "../datasets", you need to do it just once.
+No matter how many times you'll run/debug your processing code, the downloaded local file will be used.
+- Use the [Changesets](#changesets) method to bring your data repository up to date.
+- Schedule a cronjob to run [Changesets](#changesets) method daily to retrieve any further updates.

 ```typescript
   /**
    * Get the number of records in the initial dataset